Glenn Yarbrough: Early life

 Yarbrough served in the U.S. Army during the Korean War, initially deciphering codes and later with the entertainment corps.

-After military service, he moved to South Dakota, to help his father run a square dance barn, and started appearing on local television shows.
-In the mid-1950s, Al Grossman, who ran the Gate of Horn, a small folk club in Chicago, booked Yarbrough for a two-week engagement.
-Here, he developed some of the most important relationships of his career with artists like Odetta and Shel Silverstein.
+After military service, he moved to South Dakota to help his father run a square dance barn and started appearing on local television shows.
+In the mid-1950s, Albert Grossman, an impresario who ran the Gate of Horn, a small folk club in Chicago, booked Yarbrough for a two-week engagement.
+Here he developed some of the most important relationships of his career with artists like Odetta and Shel Silverstein.

 The Limeliters

-By the late 1950s, Yarbrough had moved to Aspen, Colorado and purchased a small nightclub called The Limelite.
-When Yarbrough was performing with Alex Hassilev at the Cosmo Alley coffeeshop in Hollywood in 1959 they impressed Lou Gottlieb, a jazz pianist who was working on arrangements for the Kingston Trio.
-Gottlieb suggested that the three of them work together and when they discovered that their voices blended well they began playing on the folk circuit.
-"They had the uncanny knack of making three voices sound like six," wrote John Puccio in Sensible Sound, "and thanks to their velvet harmonies making a trio sound like a choir."
+By the late 1950s, Yarbrough had moved to Aspen, Colorado, and purchased a small nightclub called The Limelite.
+When Yarbrough was performing with Alex Hassilev at the Cosmo Alley coffeeshop in Hollywood in 1959, they impressed pianist and arranger Lou Gottlieb, who was working at the time on arrangements for the Kingston Trio.
+Gottlieb suggested that the three of them work together.
+When they discovered that their voices blended well, they began playing on the folk circuit.
+"They had the uncanny knack of making three voices sound like six," wrote John Puccio in Sensible Sound, "and thanks to their velvet harmonies making a trio sound like a choir".
 They named themselves the Limeliters after the club owned by Yarbrough.
-A journalist described Yarbrough as possessing "one of the purest, most exquisite voices on the planet."
+A journalist described Yarbrough as possessing "one of the purest, most exquisite voices on the planet".

-In 1960, The Limeliters recorded their first album on the Elektra label, and in 1961, their second album, Tonight: In Person, "reached No. 5 on the Billboard charts, where it stayed for 74 weeks."
+In 1960, The Limeliters recorded their first album on the Elektra label.
+In 1961, the trio had signed with RCA Victor for their second album, Tonight: In Person, which reached No. 5 on the Billboard charts, where it stayed for 74 weeks.
 Between 1961 and 1963, the Limeliters "made appearances on television, sang on commercials and embarked on an exhausting touring schedule that saw them perform as many as 310 days out of each year."
-It was claimed that in 1963, the Limeliters "broke the Hungry I's all-time attendance record and the lines to get into the club, snaked all the way around the block."
+It was claimed that in 1963, the Limeliters "broke the Hungry I's all-time attendance record and the lines to get into the club, snaked all the way around the block".